magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 _(string)_

 App or Function description.
-This is used to discover your App or Function, so while not required, you should include it.
+This is used by Assistants and other tools to discover your App or Function, so while not required, you should include it.

 ### minCost